 The franchise agreement is the most important legal document as it enables the franchisor to manage and define the legal relationship between the franchisor and the franchisee.
 Through the agreement, the franchisor can grant the franchisee the legal right to establish and develop their franchise position; in turn, the franchisee will assume the obligation of establishing and maintaining its franchise business in compliance with the requirements of the system set by the franchisor (as set out in the operational manual).
 The franchisee is also required to pay franchise fees and ongoing royalties to the franchisor.

-As an investor of the franchise business, the franchisee should ensure that the franchise agreement includes all promises and representations from the franchisor.
+As an investor in the franchise business, the franchisee should ensure that the franchise agreement includes all promises and representations from the franchisor.
 The franchisee should also ensure that it details the proper assistance, support, and training he will receive from the franchisor to help the franchisee set up and run the franchise business successfully.